Xpitfire/xtext-dnn/README.md

 This will start VS Code and after a few seconds load the `demo` folder of this repository.

-## Project Structure

-- `vscode-extension` (node based VS Code extension to run with a separate server using socket)
-- `vscode-extension-self-contained` (node based VS Code extension to run with a embedded server using process io)
-- `com.veapps.dnn` (contains the dsl)
-- `com.veapps.dnn.ide` (contains the dsl specific customizations of the Xtext language server)

 ## Building in Details

 1. Make sure that `java -version` is executable and pointing to a Java 8+ JDK.